-Year Applying For Course Closing Date Year 12 (Post 16) Performing Arts Dance, Musical Theatre, Music & Music Technology, Theatre 15 Nov 2021 Year 12 (Post 16) Creative Arts & CAP Community Arts Practice, Film & Media Production, Interactive Digital Design, Production Arts, Visual Arts & Design (We give additional time to these Strands in order that portfolios can be prepared) 31 Jan 2022 Year 10 (Key Stage 4) All courses 10 Jan 2022 iii) Completing the Form
+Year Applying For Course Closing Date Year 12 (Post 16) Performing Arts Dance, Musical Theatre, Music & Music Technology, Theatre 13 Nov 2023 Year 12 (Post 16) Creative Arts & Applied Theatre Applied Theatre, Film & Media Production, Interactive Digital Design, Production Arts, Visual Arts & Design & Fashion, Styling & Textiles (We give additional time to these Strands in order that portfolios can be prepared) 22 Jan 2024 Year 10 (Key Stage 4) All courses 8 Jan 2024 iii) Completing the Form

-The online application form will be available from 2nd August.
-Applicants are encouraged to apply well before the deadline dates as this helps the administration of the applications procedure.
-Please note that late applications will be added to our waiting list.
-There is no guarantee that these applications will considered by the strand director.
+The online application form will be available from 1st August 2023.
+Applicants are encouraged to apply well before the deadline dates.
+Please note that late applications received after the published date will be added to our waiting list.
+There is no guarantee that these applications will considered by the Strand director.